SakuraACGN/setu-class/README.md

 #### 1. Dice from url
 > /dice?url=http://random.api.url

+> optional: noimg=true

 1. The classification is returned in headers, which named `Class`.
 2. The http content is a webp image.
 3. There are also a `DHash` value returned in headers and being encoded by `base16384`.
+4. If noimg=true is set, the server will only return json in API 2.

 #### 2. Classify posted data
 > /classdat